The Real People – Saturday 27th April 2019

 They remain one of the truly great live bands, as their fans will testify, and return to the Tiv after last playing to a packed house seven years ago, this one is not to be missed.

-Support comes from local talented solo artist Luke Gallagher and local roof-raisers 50 Hertz.
+Support comes from local talented solo artist Luke Gallagher, local roof-raisers 50 Hertz, and completing the line-up Souljacker.